 A question was raised on a security community (security.stackexchange.com) on whether or not social engineering is still a threat.
-The question refers to Kevin Mitnick’s book from 2002: “The Art of Deception: Controlling the Human Element of Security” which is also featured in my web shop The person writing the question asks if we shouldn’t be immune to these types of attacks and techniques after 10 years of technology and learning.
+The question refers to Kevin Mitnick’s book from 2002: “The Art of Deception: Controlling the Human Element of Security“.
+The person writing the question asks if we shouldn’t be immune to these types of attacks and techniques after 10 years of technology and learning.

 Social engineering is very prevalent still today, and I doubt that is about to change in decades, or if it ever will.

 Here are some brief explanations on why social engineering works.
 It’s tough to cover everything, because social engineering is a really broad field of information.
 The points made in the list below is taken from the book I’ve quoted on the bottom of this article:

 - Most people have the desire to be polite, especially to strangers.